VictorFarfan98/StoreApp/README.md

 6. Open a browser window and go to ```localhost:5000``` in order to open the web application.

 ## Connect to our PostgreSQL database instance.
-*(In order to restore the given database dump you will need to use your own postgres client or copy the dump inside of the PGAdmin volume.)*
+*(In order to restore the given database dump you will need to use your own postgres client or copy the dump inside of the PGAdmin container volume.)*

 1. Open a browser window and go to ```localhost:5050``` in order to open the given PG Admin instance.
 2. Login to pgAdmin with the given credentials: